 In terms of future careers, many of our science graduates stay in science.
 Some begin a research career, continuing their studies for a higher degree qualification (usually a Ph.D.) either in Cambridge or another University in the UK or abroad.
-Others may be offered employment with one of the many Life Science companies, Pharmaceuticals giants, Oil magnates, or other Science-Related industries.
+Others may be offered employment with one of the many companies in the Life Sciences, Pharmaceuticals giants, Energy sector, or other Science-Related industries.
 A few take the PGCE course and enter the teaching profession.
 In all cases good time-management coupled with a strong scientific background, make a Natural Scientist from Cambridge a highly valuable commodity.

-We have an intake of approximately 18-20 undergraduate Natural Scientists every year, and typically receive about 60 applications.
-These are split approximately equally between the Physical and Biological Natural Sciences.
-Typically we have a total of around 70 undergraduate Natural Science students, and there is a large graduate community, around 30 to 40, who are reading for higher science degrees (usually a Ph.D.).
+We normally make between 16 and 20 offers for Natural Sciences each year at Magdalene, and typically receive between 50 and 70 applications in any given admissions round.
+These are normally split fairly evenly between the Physical and Biological Natural Sciences.
+We typically have had a large cohort of undergraduate Natural Scientists, often around 60 or 70, and there is a large graduate community, often around 30 or 40, who are reading for higher science degrees (usually a PhD).

 In addition to the core teaching staff (listed under the 'Teaching Staff' tab, above), there are many other active Fellows at Magdalene in the Natural Sciences.
-They include the Nobel Prize winner and former Master, Professor Sir John Gurdon FRS (Cell Biology); Professor Peter Grubb (Plant Sciences); Professor John Field OBE FRS (Applied Physics); and Professor Tim Clutton-Brock FRS (Zoology), as well as research fellows: Dr Claire Spottiswoode (Behavioural Ecology), Dr Ben Seymour (Neuroscience), and Dr Sarah Caddy (Molecular Biology), and science broadcaster and Outreach Fellow, Dr Hannah Critchlow (Neuroscience).
+They include the Nobel Prize winner and former Master, Professor Sir John Gurdon FRS (Cell Biology); Professor Peter Grubb (Plant Sciences); and Professor Tim Clutton-Brock FRS (Zoology), as well as Research Fellow: Dr Claire Spottiswoode (Behavioural Ecology), and science broadcaster and Outreach Fellow, Dr Hannah Critchlow (Neuroscience).

 The Natural Sciences are not for the faint-hearted!
 We expect a great deal out of our Natural Scientists.
 In the first year, there are three 1 hour lectures per week, in each of the Sciences plus Maths.
 In addition each student can expect to have one 1 hour supervision in each subject.
 All science subjects include a practical class, usually one afternoon per week, and so students should expect a minimum of 28 hours of timetabled activities per week, including Saturday mornings.
 Students should also put aside time (typically 3-5 hours per subject per week) for understanding and learning lecture material, problem solving and the preparation of work for supervisions, giving a total of around 40-50 hours per week.
 This still leaves some room for extra-curricular activities and to study beyond the confines of the syllabus, but good time-management is essential!
 In subsequent years, students can expect slightly fewer lectures, but more practical work, and a similar number of minimum hours will need to be devoted to study.